Milnor Fiber Consistency via Flatness: Examples

+However, Theorem \ref{thm:fibr} can still be applied to deformations of $f$ using Condition (ii).
+For example, consider the one-parameter deformation of $f$ given by $F((x, y, z), t) = x^6 + y^6 + x^2y^2(z^2 - t)$.
+By again using a computer algebra system, we can easily verify that $t$ is not a zerodivisor on $\gr_{J_{F \times \pi}} \bC\{x, y, z, t\}$ (with $\pi$ the projection as usual) and hence that $C_{\Sigma_{F \times \pi}} \bC^4$ is flat over the parameter space --- as such, Theorem \ref{thm:fibr} tells us that $F$ can be used to study the Milnor fibration of $f$.
+Although this deformation does not simplify the critical locus far enough to make a complete computation of the Milnor fiber's homology tractable without significant further work, one can see by computing a primary decomposition of $J_{F \times \pi}$ that it splits off 12 Morse points, given by the primary ideals $(x - y, 3y^2 - t, z)$, $(x + y, 3y^2 - t, z)$, $(3xy - t, 3x^2 + 3y^2 + t, z)$, and $(3xy + t, 3x^2 + 3y^2 + t, z)$; therefore, the methods of \cite{st_deform}, used as in Example \ref{ex:wup}, tell us immediately that the rank of $\tilde H_2(\bF_f)$ is at least 12. \end{examp}

+From this example we can see that our current proof methods are not enough to establish the sufficiency of the intrinsic condition in general, and it seems ambiguous at this point whether we should expect it to be true.
+One natural approach to attempting to prove or disprove it would of course be to search for deformations of functions such as the one in the previous example which have flat critical locus but not flat normal cone --- however, in practice even finding interesting deformations of a given function simply satisfying the intrinsic condition can be quite difficult, so we defer such investigations to a later work.

-As promised in Section \ref{sec:comp}, we now give a family where the {\it reduced} critical locus is deformed flatly, as in \cite{defthy}, as is its normal cone, but the smooth fibers are not consistent even in very coarse senses:
+As promised in Section \ref{sec:comp}, we now give a family where the {\it reduced} critical locus is deformed flatly, as suggested in \cite{defthy} (although that paper is primarily interested in cases where the space of such ``admissible deformations'' is finite-dimensional, which we do not claim here), as is its normal cone, but the smooth fibers are not consistent even in very coarse senses: